backdrop-contrib/userprotect/README.txt

      roles have the protection enabled, then prevent editing of the field.

   -  If not, then allow the field to be edited.

+Note: If a user is editing their own account, they are never protected from editing their own username, e-mail, or password.
+Administrators can still limit the ability of users to change their username via the role-based permission at administer -> user management -> access control.